ZhouyaoXie/algo-cheatsheet/bfs_tutorial.md

 ## Additional Practices
 - Task 1: Use a 3-by-3 matrix to walk through the code above step by step to make sure you understand what each of the two while loops are doing and what `unvisited` and `q` represent.
 - Task 2: If the question asks "how many islands have an area larger than 2", how would you modify the code above to solve this question?
-- Task 3: What if the question is "How many islands do not contain cells on the boundary"?
+- Task 3: What if the question is "what is the area of the largest island"?
+How about "how many islands do not contain cells on the boundary"?
+Now do you see how BFS could be adapted to solve a series of graph problems?
 - Task 4: Use the same algorithm to solve "130.
 Surrounded Regions", "785.
 Is Graph Bipartite?"
--